 The Five Worst Financial Blunders Out There

+Financial mistakes are something most people deal with at one point or another in their life.
 The celebrated American novelist Ernest Hemingway went bankrupt once during his career.
 When he was asked how it happened, he said, “Slowly at first, and then quickly.”
 We all know of other celebrity bankruptcies, and if financial calamity can happen to them, it can certainly happen to us.
-As a result, we have decided to list the five worst financial blunders a person can make, in the hope that reading about them can help you avoid living through any of them.
-Here they are.
+As a result, we have decided to list the five worst financial mistakes a person can make in the hope that reading about them can help you avoid living through any of them.

 Taking On Too Much Student Loan Debt

 Student loan debt is the only form of debt in America that cannot be discharged in bankruptcy.
 While it has been received wisdom that students should try to attend the highest-tier university they can get into, this wisdom needs to be reassessed.
-College graduates are now carrying over $1 trillion in student loan debt, and for many, the incomes they are receiving are not sufficient to support their loan payments and leave enough money to support the lifestyle they hoped for.
+College graduates are now carrying over $1 trillion in student loan debt, and for many, the incomes they are receiving are not sufficient to support their loan payments.
+This is one financial mistake that will costs graduates thousands and thousands.

 Buying Too Much House

-While the student loan minefield emerges when we are in our 20s, in our 30s the biggest financial issue will usually revolve around home buying.
+In our 30s, the biggest financial issue will usually revolve around home buying.
 Most new homeowners don’t realize that the average mortgage only lasts for seven years.
 We are a fairly mobile society.
-If your home loses value, and you find yourself underwater, however, that mobility may end in a hurry.

 Not Pursuing Other Income Opportunities

-Many people, once they find a good or at least acceptable job, have a tendency to sit tight and leave any further career examination for their next pink slip.
+Many people tend to get comfortable once they find an acceptable job.
+This would be a financial mistake.
 The best time to look for a job is when you have one, not after you’ve lost one.
 Another way to look at it is – it’s harder to hit a moving target.
-While you may be comfortable now, by not examining other opportunities, your skill set may narrow, your resume may begin to look a bit dated, and you may simply be earning less, and possibly enjoying less job satisfaction, than you could be.
+While you may be comfortable now, sticking with a job that is just “okay” will lead to a narrow skill set and your resume looking dated.
 Don’t wait for the next crisis.

 Carrying Any Substantial Credit Card Debt